cheapjack/SourdoughBreadBoy/README.md

 The restart your Arduino programme and the Arduboy2 examples will appear in `File/Examples/Examples From Custom Libraries`

-Connect the Arduino Micro by usb and find the port in the Arduino `Tools` menu
+Connect the Arduino Micro by usb; find the port in the Arduino `Tools` menu

+Then select the Aruduino Nano board and check it compiles ok.
+Then upload to the board and check the buttons work.

 The Arduboy2 library can also be installed using the Arduino IDE Library Manager but use the slimboy library you can download as a zip from [harbaum](https://github.com/harbaum/Arduboy2)